Our Guide To Caravan Inverters

 Like all things in your caravan, the price of caravan inverters is driven by size and quality.

-At the other end of the market is the Victron 650W Phoenix Inverter at just over $500.
+At one end of the market is the Victron 650W Phoenix Inverter at just over $500.
 This great value for money option has a high start-up power for loads such as LED lamps and electric tools, and also features an ECO mode enabling the inverter to switch to standby when the load decreases below the value you set.

 Pro Tip: choose an inverter with a built in RCD protection, this is the safest way to run 240V appliances off-grid.